|

 as safe and trusting an environment as possible before embarking

 on a move toward shared decision-making.
+In order

 for shared decision-making to stick and for people to be willing